-Members of the Corporation are responsible for ensuring that expenditure and income are applied.

-Annual Report and Financial Statements for the Year Ended 31 July 2021 for the purposes intended and that the financial transactions conform to the authorities that govern them.
+Members of the Corporation are responsible for ensuring that expenditure and income are applied for the purposes intended and that the financial transactions conform to the authorities that govern them.
 In addition, they are responsible for ensuring that funds from the ESFA and any other public funds, are used only in accordance with the ESFA's grant funding agreements and contracts and any other conditions, that may be prescribed from time to time by the ESFA or any other public funder.
 Members of the Corporation must ensure that there are appropriate financial and management controls in place to safeguard public and other funds and ensure they are used properly.
-In addition, members of the corporation are responsible for securing economic, efficient and effective management of the corporation's resources and expenditure so that the benefits that should be derived from the application of public funds from the ESFA and other public bodies are not put at risk.
+In addition, members of the Corporation are responsible for securing economic, efficient and effective management of the College's resources and expenditure so that the benefits that should be derived from the application of public funds from the ESFA and other public bodies are not put at risk.